The difference between window air conditioners and split system air conditioners

 Cost

 Window air conditioning units are extremely affordable, require little to no installation costs, and they are extremely efficient to run.
 The drawbacks of the system are that similar to the portable units; they are an ‘all in one’ so they make quite a lot of noise when operating.
-Unlike portable units, they cannot be moved around into different rooms easily, and they stick out considerably outside the window onto the external sidewall of your home.
+Unlike portable units, window air conditioners can’t be easily moved between rooms once installed.

 Split System Air conditioners